anira-project/anira/docs/sphinx/migration.rst

-In C++ the same document goes through the ``anira.hpp`` loaders: the model config from its ``inference_config`` block, the Hard contract that block held back, and the context config from its ``core_config`` block.
+In C++ the same document goes through the ``anira.hpp`` loaders: the model config from its ``inference_config`` block, the Hard contract that block held back, and the context config from its ``context_config`` block.
 Bridged, they are the 2.x objects the file described:

 .. code-block:: cpp